thomaswxu/11-767-Team-DST/labs/lab2-benchmarking/lab2-benchmarking.md

 2. Does this number account for any parameter sharing that might be part of the model you're benchmarking?
 3. Any difficulties you encountered here?
 Why or why not?
+- There were mainly two blockers that prevented the E.T. models from running on jetson.
+    - The Alfred dataset that contains the trajectories (with expert actions, grounded language instructions and images) is huge and in a very complex format.
+Even when evaluating on a single trajectory, the code references a big mdb format file for metadata.
+Doing "ls -lh" from my terminal, shows the size of this file to be 1 TB which is very strange as the maximum storage size on my machine is 500 GB.
+Due to this, I'm unable to scp this file on the device.
+    -Other problem that remains unresolved is the x_display error.
+The E.T code requires to explicitly pass the x server id of the device as a command line argument.
+Somehow both passing this id and turning off x server are not resolving the error, "AssertionError: Invalid DISPLAY :0 - cannot find X server with xdpyinfo".

 3: Latency
 ----